identix-space/venom-hackathon-20230710/README.md

   ![Alt Text](https://github.com/danielnovichkov/venom-hackathon-20230710/blob/master/img/Bob_issues_VC_RE.jpg)

-  This is some additional information or description about the screenshot.
 </details>

 5. Log in to [Real Estate Portal](https://re.identix.space/) using "Log in via UAE Pass" button.
 You will be prompted to confirm the login in your UAE.Pass app.